AHAAAAAAA/PokemonGo-Map/README.md

 * Can I sign in with Google?
 Not yet, we're working on it, until then get a Trainer Club account

 * I'm on Windows, why does nothing work?
 See if anything in https://www.reddit.com/r/pokemongodev/comments/4t80df/wip_pokemon_go_map_visualization_google_maps_view/d5feu2f helps

+* Can I deploy this somewhere to use on my phone?
+Yes!
+Heroku.
+Signup, link it to either a local copy of the code or a github fork Confirm your Procfile is live in the 'resources' tab
+$PORT is a heroku variable

+* Procfile example: 'web: python example.py -u USERNAME -p PASSWORD -l "Boulder, CO" -st 20 -i "pidgey, rattata, drowsey, weedle, zubat, spearow, caterpie" --port $PORT --host 0.0.0.0''